-First, I think they should add the annualized burden of potential pandemic disease to the study.
+First, I think they should add the annualized burden of pandemic diseases to the study.
 Second, it might make sense to increase the reference life expectancy so that years of life lost due to future increases in the life expectancy are incorporated into the estimates.
 I provide the computations and graphics to visualize the scale of each one of these new burdens below.
-All of the code for this post is available in an IPython notebook here.
+All of the code for this post is available in a Jupyter notebook here.

 Importing the Data

 All of the data for this post can be accessed by visiting the visualization and clicking the download button in the upper right corner.
 I obtained the life table that I use later from the Web Table 6 of the supplementary appendix: PDF.
 The CSVs are also available as a zipped file here.

 Below, I create a plotting function to re-create a view of the GBD Compare tool, showing the total DALY burden per year, separated into cause areas.
 Note that you can see a general trend downwards, and the red area of infectious disease is shrinking with time.

 As the burden of infectious disease is declining, chronic diseases often associated with old age in high income countries are increasing.
 Note that this plot is showing absolute numbers, so the fact that the overall DALY burden is declining even as the population is growing is pretty encouraging.